GrInDmEtAl/DayzPerformanceUpgrades/README.md

-# Performance improvements for DAYZ#
+# Performance improvements for DayZ#

 This repository will focus on performance related improvements for DayZ